emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner/en/chapter2/lesson3.md

 ### Read Total # of Pokemon

-Next, let's check to see that our pokemon actually got created.
+Next, let's check to see that our Pokemon actually got created.
 The `totalPokemon` count should have gone up:

 ```cadence
 import Game from 0x01